ahill187/DeepML/README.md

 This repository was adapted from the DeepML package developed by Pedro da Silva, which can be found at GitLab:
 > https://gitlab.cern.ch/psilva/DeepML.git <br>

 I have adapted a few files for use in the DeepBayes project.
+You can contact Pedro da Silva at psilva@cern.ch for more information.

 # DeepML